sjbylo/aba/README.md

 - A private subnet.
 - DNS
-   - with A records for OCP API, Ingress and the registry.
+   - with A records for OpenShift API, Ingress and the registry.
 - NTP
-   - OCP requires that NTP be available.
+   - OpenShift requires that NTP be available.
 - Optional vCenter API access.
 Bare-metal nodes can be booted manually using the generated ISO.
    - ESXi can also be used directly (i.e. without vCenter).
    - Ensure enough privileges to vCenter.
 See the [vCenter account privileges](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html#installation-vsphere-installer-infra-requirements_installing-vsphere-installer-provisioned-customizations) documentation for more.